-- 1 cup frozen fat-free whipped topping, thawed
+- 1 cup frozen whipped topping (like Cool Whip)

-In a blender add tofu, condensed milk, sugar, vanilla and maple syrup.
+- In a blender add tofu, condensed milk, sugar, vanilla and maple syrup.
 Blend until smooth.
 Add spices, salt and pumpkin and blend again.
 Pour into a bowl and stir in whipped topping.
+Transfer to serving bowl or individual serving cups (makes about 6 servings).
 Cover and refrigerate for 8 hours over overnight.
 For serving top with more whipped topping, candied pecans or candy corn (for the kids).

 Mary Taulbee says